 Students are held responsible for reading and understanding the Satisfactory Academic Progress eligibility requirements described above, and for knowing their status at the end of each semester.
-If questions arise, students should contact the Financial Aid Office of at 254-267-7008.
+If questions arise, students should contact the Financial Aid Office at 254-267-7110 or at financialaid@rangercollege.edu.